CompuCell3D/PythonScriptingManual/docs/example_plots_histograms.rst

             self.plot_win.add_data_point('Cell1Vol', mcs, cell1.volume)

-In the ``start`` function we create plot window (``self.plot_win``) – the arguments of this function are self-explanatory.
-After we have plot windows object (``self.plot_win``) we are adding actual plots to it.
-Here, we will plot two time-series data, one showing average volume of all cells and one showing instantaneous volume of cell with id 1:
+In the ``start`` function, we create a plot window (``self.plot_win``) – the arguments of this function are self-explanatory.
+After we have a plot window object (``self.plot_win``), we add data to it at every time step.
+Here, we will plot two time-series data, one showing the average volume of all cells and one showing the instantaneous volume of a cell with id 1:

 .. code-block:: python

       self.plot_win.add_plot('AverageVol', style='Dots', color='red', size=5)
       self.plot_win.add_plot('Cell1Vol', style='Steps', color='black', size=5)

-We are specifying here plot symbol types (``Dots``, ``Steps``), their sizes and colors.
-The first argument is then name of the data series.
+The first argument is the name of the data series.
 This name has two purposes – **1.** It is used in the legend to identify data points and **2.** It is used as an identifier when appending new data.
-We can also specify logarithmic axis by using ``y_scale_type='log'`` as in the example above.
+We can also specify a logarithmic axis by using ``y_scale_type='log'`` as in the example above.

+Calling ``add_plot`` multiple times will produce independent plots as long as you name them distinctly.

-In the ``step`` function we are calculating average volume of all cells and extract instantaneous volume of cell with id ``1``.
-After we are done with calculations we are adding our results to the time series:
+In the ``step`` function, we calculate the average volume of all cells and extract the instantaneous volume of the cell with id ``1``.
+Then, we add that result to the time series:

 .. code-block:: python